 Trafalgar Class submarines are preceded by Swiftsure Class and succeeded by Astute Class submarines.

 The first submarine in the class, HMS Trafalgar (S107), was commissioned in May 1983.
 The remaining submarines are HMS Turbulent (S87), commissioned in April 1984, HMS Tireless (S88), commissioned in October 1985, HMS Torbay (S90), commissioned in February 1987, HMS Trenchant (S91), commissioned in January 1989, HMS Talent (S92), commissioned in May 1990, and HMS Triumph (S93), commissioned in October 1991.

 In December 2009, the Royal Navy decommissioned HMS Trafalgar, the first submarine of the Trafalgar Class.
-The HMS Turbulent was scheduled for decommissioning in 2011 but has remained active and was deployed to the Falkland Islands in February 2012.
+The HMS Turbulent was decommissioned in July 2012, while the HMS Tireless and HMS Torbay submarines were retired in June 2014 and July 2017 respectively.

 Trafalgar class submarine design

 The design of the Trafalgar Class is identical to that of the Swiftsure Class submarine.
-The hull of the Trafalgar Class is covered with the anechoic tiles to absorb the sound waves of sonar.
-This feature makes the submarine more difficult to be detected by active sonar.
+The hull of the Trafalgar Class is covered with the anechoic tiles to absorb the sound waves of sonar, making the submarine more difficult to be detected by active sonar.

 The Trafalgar Class is 2.5m longer than Swiftsure but has an almost identical internal layout.
 Equipped with strengthened fins and retractable hydroplanes to sail through thick ice, the Trafalgar Class design also incorporates a new nuclear reactor core and Type 2020 sonar.